Bereavement due to suicide

 At the hospital we were just, everyone was in a daze, everybody was just, just had the, I can just remember this ache in my head which didn’t go for about a year, you know you’re just you just feel like someone’s got your brain and just [holds her head] just squeezing it, but interaction in the hospital within the family considering my parents had divorced and relations weren’t that good between them really, prior to Joe killing himself, at the hospital things, I mean I, you know family try to do, everybody just gelled together, it was, it was, it was quite remarkable really.
 Didn’t continue.
 But, you know at that time when, when you know when it was needed, well we were all going through the same experience, we were all losing you know our son, our brother.

 Steve also said that when his sister died by suicide the rest of the family ‘pulled together’ and became even closer than they had been before the terrible event.
-Steve said that in particular his relationship with his parents had become much stronger.
+Steve said that his relationship with his parents in particular had become much stronger.

-Lucy and Darrell had not been in contact with their families for many years.
-After Darrell’s suicide both families supported Lucy and instead of being known as Darrell’s girlfriend she now feels part of his family, and she sees both families every week.
+Lucy and Darrell had not been in contact with their family for many years.
+After Darrell’s suicide, both Lucy and Darrell's families supported Lucy, and instead of being known as 'Darrell’s girlfriend', she was known as part of his family.
+She saw both her and Darell's family every week.

 The families had disagreements before Darrell died but his death made people stop and conclude that nothing was to be gained from arguing.